antonioru/beautiful-react-hooks/docs/useMouseEvents.md

 # useMouseEvents

-Returns an object of handler setters to handle the mouse events.
+Returns a set of handler setters to control mouse events.<br/>
-It accepts a DOM ref representing the events target (where attach the events to).
+It possibly accepts a DOM ref to target the event(s) to.

-If a target is not provided the events will be globally attached to the `document` object.
+If the target is not provided the events will be globally attached to the `document` object.

-Returned handler setters: `onMouseDown`, `onMouseEnter`, `onMouseLeave`, `onMouseMove`, `onMouseOut`, `onMouseOver`, `onMouseUp`;
+Available handler setters: `onMouseDown`, `onMouseEnter`, `onMouseLeave`, `onMouseMove`, `onMouseOut`, `onMouseOver`, `onMouseUp`;

-**Please note:** the returned handler setters should invoked immediately in the function component's body, do not try to call this functions asynchronously.
+**Please note:** the returned handler setters should be immediately invoked in the component's body, do not try to call this functions asynchronously.

 ### Why? 💡

-- takes care of adding the mouse events listeners globally or to the defined target
+- takes care of adding the mouse events listeners globally or to a defined target
-- takes care of cleaning the listener when the component will unmount
+- takes care of cleaning the listener when the component unmounts
-- allow to perform abstractions on mouse related events
+- allows performing abstractions on mouse related events

 ### Basic Usage: